Skip to main content

 You can sort by multiple columns to create more sophisticated ordering:

-This query first groups courses by department, then within each department, sorts by course code alphabetically.
+This query first groups products by category, then within each category, sorts by SKU.

 The LIMIT Clause